open-climate-data-science/open-climate-data-science.github.io/plenaries.md

 permalink: /plenaries/
 ---

+Both plenary sessions will be recorded and recordings will be made publicly available on this website.

 ## Week 1: March 1, 2022 Plenary (13:15-14:15 ET)

 *Speakers:* Dr. Ryan Emanuel & Dr. Alyson Wilson <br>